 8.2 In addition, if the Carrier reasonably considers that by his behavior on board, the Passenger is endangering the aircraft, a person or good, or that the Passenger is preventing the crew from fulfilling its duties or that the Passenger is not complying with instructions and recommendations from the crew, particularly where these relate to the use of tobacco, alcohol or drugs, or that the Passenger is behaving in a manner that does or could entail a nuisance for other Passengers or crew or disrupt their comfort and convenience or cause them damage or injury, the Carrier may take all measures including but not limited to restraining or coercive measures against the said Passenger that it considers necessary to prevent such behavior from continuing.
 The Passenger may be disembarked, denied carriage on subsequent trips to any point on the network and be prosecuted for any offence or wrongful act committed against us or against other passenger and in particular on board the aircraft.
 Costs and expenses related thereto and of whatever nature shall be borne by the Passenger.

 8.3 Carrier may ban or limit the use on board the aircraft of electronic equipment such as, without being limitative, mobile phones, laptop computers, radio sets, electronic games, transmission equipment, radio-controlled games and transmission/emission equipment as well as any other electronic or recording equipment.
 However, hearing aids and pacemakers do not fall into these categories.

 9.1 Immigration and carriage formalities

-9.1.1 It is the responsibility of the Passenger to comply with government requirements insofar as concerns territorial entry and exit formalities and documentation, including transits.
+9.1.1 Each passenger must present all passports, visas, health certificates and other travel documents required for his travel.
+It is the responsibility of the Passenger to comply with government requirements insofar as concerns territorial entry and exit formalities and documentation, including transits.